 February 13 and 14 are “Purchase an e-gift card” days.
 Send your forgetful subscribers a relationship-saving offer.

-💌 Home interior goods brand Sack it save the day, er, date.
+💌 Home interior goods brand Sack it saves the day, er, date.
 “Did you forget?” asks the personalized subject line of this email blast that went out to Sack it subscribers on February 13.
 “Don’t worry!
 We’ve got your back…” reassures the preview text.

 Inside the message, the brand presents the problem and offers a solution with witty copy.